tahmid56/ezytutors/Readme.md

 This Repository is the representation of the project that I have done using the Actix web and SQLx.

-To start this project, you need to run the following commands:
+To start this project, you need to run the following commands:<br>
 ```make postgres```
 --- This command will pull the postgres image from docker hub and run it.